 Option 2: Use NotepadReplacer program

 NotepadReplacer software from Binary Fortress lets you replace Notepad the easy way!
-No registry edits needed; the program does that automatically.
+No registry edits are needed; the program does that automatically.

 Download the NotepadReplacer program and run it.

-Option 3: Using a Custom Vbscript
+Option 3: Using a Custom VBScript

-- Open Notepad, copy the following lines and paste them:
+- Open Notepad, copy the following lines, and paste them:

 Set WshShell = WScript.CreateObject("WScript.Shell") If wscript.arguments.count <2 then WshShell.run "notepad++.exe" Else sCmd = "notepad++.exe " & """" & wscript.arguments(1) & """" WshShell.run sCmd End If